Single Suture Craniosynostoses: Physical traits

 Fusion of the Suture:

-What causes these sutures to fuse shut?
-We know that a number of factors can lead to early closure of a suture.
-The two most common causes for premature closure of a suture are genetic and environmental.
-For children affected with one of the single sutural closures, we currently believe that the most common cause is environmental.
-We know that it is possible to cause craniosynostosis in animals by restricting the skull from growing any larger while the animal is still in the womb.
-It is very likely that this is the primary cause for the majority of the single sutural synostoses.
+What causes sutures to abnormally fuse shut?
+The two most common reasons for premature closure of a skull suture are a change in one of the child’s genes, or the result of outside pressure on the skull that induces the suture to close.
+When only a single suture is fused shut, the most common cause is usually “environmental,” or the result of outside pressure on the skull, occurring sometime before birth.
+We know that it is possible to cause craniosynostosis in animals by restricting skull growth while the animal is still in the womb, and it is very likely that this is the primary cause for the majority of the single sutural synostoses in babies.
 The uterus, or womb, is a relatively small space.
-We know that sometimes babies can end up in certain positions in the uterus where they cannot move around freely.
-One example would be those children who end up in a breech position, and can only be delivered by c-section.
-We theorize that children with a single sutural synostosis somehow end up positioned in the uterus so that there is pressure on the skull.
+We know that sometimes babies can end up in certain positions in the uterus where they cannot move around freely (for example, the breech position).
+We suspect that children born with a single sutural synostosis may have been positioned in the uterus in such a way that there is continuous pressure on a certain area of the skull.
 This pressure can restrict the ability of the skull bones to be stretched apart by the growing brain.
-If the suture is not stretched apart, it "thinks" it's job is done and it fuses shut with normal bone.
-Abnormal skull shapes and single sutural synostosis is seen more commonly in twins than in single births, further supporting the theory of inutero constraint.
-It is also more common in boys than girls leading some researchers to speculate that testosterone might make suture closure more likely if there is any restriction of skull growth inside the uterus.
+If the suture cannot stretch apart, it “thinks” its job is done and it fuses shut with normal bone.
+Abnormal skull shapes and single sutural synostoses are more commonly seen in twins than in single births, further supporting this theory of in-utero constraint.
+Craniosynostosis is also more common in boys than girls leading some researchers to speculate that testosterone might make suture closure more likely to occur, if there is any restriction of skull growth inside the uterus.
 Mothers who have delivered babies with single sutural synostosis should not feel guilty that they did anything wrong during their pregnancy to cause this condition.
-Craniosynostosis occurs in spite of the mother doing everything "right."
+Craniosynostosis occurs in spite of the mother doing everything right.

-There are reports in the literature, and we have seen cases as well, of single sutural synostosis that are passed from generation to generation.
-This hereditary pattern suggests that the single sutural synostosis is caused by a problem with a gene and is being passed from one family member to the next.
-For example, a specific gene has been identified as causing plagiocephaly (unilateral coronal suture fused) in the same family, and this same gene has been identified in a small percentage of other children In spite of these rare occurrences, the overwhelming majority of single sutural synostoses appear to be the product of two parents with normal genes, and a mother who has normal prenatal care.
-When a child born with a single sutural synostosis grows up, and decides to have children, the chance of passing on the condition to his or her offspring is estimated to be less than 2%.
-If a couple has a child who is born with a single sutural synostosis, the chance of this couple having a another child with a single sutural synostosis is also thought to be about 2%.
+In most instances, when children born with a single sutural craniosynostosis grow up, they do not pass this trait on to their own children.
+However, it has been reported (and we have seen cases of this, as well) of a single sutural synostosis being passed from generation to generation.
+When this does occur, this hereditary pattern suggests that the sutural fusion is more likely caused by a specific gene.
+It is possible to test for some of these genes to see if they are present in children with craniosynostosis (something that we are currently doing in Dallas).
+However, it should be remembered that the overwhelming majority of single sutural synostoses appear to be the product of two parents with normal genes, and a mother who has normal prenatal care.
+Should children born with a single sutural synostosis decide to have children of their own in adulthood, the chance of passing on the condition is estimated to be less than 2%.
+The chance of a couple having a second child with a single sutural synostosis is also thought to be about 2%.

 Other common features of all single sutural synostoses: